 Check out these ideas and tips to help you transform your bathroom into a beautiful, modern oasis.

 A freestanding tub is a key element in a modern style bathroom, so if you have space, plan to include this iconic feature.
 With contemporary, artistic styling, a freestanding tub creates a strong focal point for the room, like a piece of sculpture.

-Modern tubs may be oval-shaped, rectangle, or even designed for a corner placement.
+Modern tubs may be oval-shaped, rectangle, or even designed for corner placement.
 Key design elements to look for are clean lines and flat slender edges.
-Stay away from pedestals, clawfoot tubs, or intricate curves and details if you are going for modern style.
+Stay away from pedestals, clawfoot tubs, or intricate curves and details if you are going for a modern style.

 The tub faucets should be clean-lined without embellishments.
-If your tub is freestanding, they may be wall or floor mounted.
+If your tub is freestanding, they may be wall or floor-mounted.

 Streamlined Mirrors and Lighting

 Bathroom mirrors and lighting must work well together to create a functional solution for performing bathroom activities such as shaving or applying makeup.
 For a modern bathroom, you’ll of course be looking for clean lines and geometric shapes for both the mirrors and the lighting.

 For your vanity mirror, a great choice is one of the new high-tech frameless styles with integrated lighting.
 A backlit mirror is a great choice because it eliminates shadows around your face.
 This choice is a space saver as you don’t need to add additional lighting around the mirror.